-"Good morning, class.
-As I know how tiresome it is to have Maths first on a Monday – even though I find that it helps wake up your sleepy brains – I've decided that . . ." he grinned mischievously for a moment and pulled out a large folder stuffed with what had to be ten kilograms worth of paper.
-"We are to partner up and design a maths board game!" he exclaimed happily, looking very proud of his new invention.
+"Good morning, class!
+As I know how tiresome it is to have Maths first on a Monday – even though I find that it helps wake up your sleepy brains – I've decided that . . ." he grinned mischievously for a moment before pulling out a large folder stuffed with what had to be ten kilograms worth of paper.
+"You're all going to partner up and design a maths board game!" he exclaimed happily, looking very proud of his new invention.

 Karl sighed next to me, rolling his eyes at me.
 "This must be revenge for me stealing his lasagna last night," he mumbled.

 A pink note landed on my table, and upon glancing up, Cherry's eyes met mine and winked, her largely made-up eye seeming to have gained a large ring not unlike a raccoon's with the amount of eyeliner she had applied.

 Karl sighed once more next to me and I realized that he had been partnered with Melissa, his ex and enemy.
 He looked at me pleadingly and begged me to swap with him, though the triumphant voice of his brother's stopped him from doing so.

-"And finally, Theodore Jenkins and Ophelia Jones, please partner up, thank you."
-Mr Robinson smiled at us.
+"And finally, Theodore Jenkins and Ophelia Jones, please partner up, thank you," Mr Robinson smiled at us.

 "But-" I argued.

 Fine, if he wants to play it this way.
 I rolled my eyes and willed the girl to come to my desk, feeling all too lazy to move.
-Several more seconds passed and we continued to sit on the opposite ends of the class, each minding our own business and not bothering to move at all.
-"Mr Jenkins, would you please move towards Miss Jones?
-I am about to explain the rules of this project." the teacher asked.
+Several more seconds passed and the two of us remained seated on opposite ends of the class, each minding our own business and not bothering to move at all.
+Fine, seemed like she wanted to start a game with me too.

 Apparently happy with my participation, the excited teacher moved on to telling the class that the project was due in two weeks' time, using multiple hand gestures to inform the class on its information.
 When he finally ceased yapping, he returned to his table and allowed us to discuss among our groups.
 Not that I wanted to discuss anything with her.
 I hadn't uttered a single word to her since she came that day three months ago, so of course I felt even less compelled to do so now.
 I was determined to keep my mouth shut and my eyes narrowed at her.

-Ophelia stubbornly refused to turn around - not that I minded - with her eyes still glued to the poster.
+Ophelia, for her part, stubbornly refused to turn around - not that I minded - with her eyes still glued to the poster.
 What was so interesting about that damned poster?
 For sure it was made by some lazy person, given the lack of aesthetic properties.
 And Comic Sans?
 What was that dude thinking?
 Hey...wait a minute...that was mine.
 I blinked before realizing that the poster was created by me not one year ago.
 Why was she so obsessed with staring at my poster?
 That gave me the creeps and I shivered subconsciously.

-The girl still kept her eyes downcast, refusing to meet my own green eyes.
-More minutes ticked by and we sat in silence amongst the chatter of the boisterous classroom.
-I sighed and decided to take a risk, if I had died, please do tell all that it was due to the girl sitting opposite me, and hopefully get me some revenge.
+The girl still kept her eyes downcast, refusing to meet my own brown eyes.
+More minutes ticked by, and we sat in silence amongst the chatter of the boisterous classroom.
+I sighed and decided to take a risk.
+If I died, please do tell all that it was due to the girl sitting opposite me, and hopefully get me some revenge.

-She shook her head slightly, fingers fumbling under the table.
-Well, that wasn't too bad...I hadn't died...not yet.
-"Uh, okay."
-I replied, straightening my back as I tried to get comfortable in this hard chair.
-The rest of class past with the pair of us not speaking to either; her nails seemed much more fascinating than I and my poster more intriguing than her.
+The rest of class passed with the pair of us not speaking to either; her nails seemed much more fascinating than I, and my poster seemed more intriguing to me than her.

 "So how was it?"
-Karl asked, bright green eyes that mirrored his brother's looked at me, smiling with anticipation and worry.
+Karl asked, his bright green eyes that mirrored his brother's looked at me, smiling with anticipation and worry.

 "You know, Ophelia?" he continued, urging me on, the smile growing wider by the second.
 Really, this kid is optimistic and immature, how the heck is he older than me?

 "What about her?"
 I asked, grabbing a hamburger from the shelf and a stack of fries to follow.
 Karl pursed his lips and took a tuna sandwich instead.

-"I saw the two of you talking, so...?" he nudged me, his tone getting softer as he reached for a hash brown.
+"I saw the two of you talking, so...?" he nudged me, his tone getting softer as he reached for a hashbrown.

 "Hey, Kylie!" he waved enthusiastically to a girl with flaming red hair across the canteen.
-She smiled and walked over to us, her pigtails bouncing as did her chest.
+She smiled and walked over to us, her pigtails bouncing in time with her chest.
 Damn, she was hot, too bad she was a friend.